-1. Data collected

-- a) Daily traffic count data is collected using Automatic Traffic Recorders (ATRs).
+- 1. Data collected - a) Daily traffic count data is collected using Automatic Traffic Recorders (ATRs).
 Data is collected on a weekday for a minimum of 48 hours.
 All ATRs are capable of counting traffic volume, speed, vehicle class and gap data.
 Select ATRs are capable of classifying bicycles. - b) Intersection Turning Movement Counter (TMC) Counts are performed at intersections during the peak hours of travel (typically 7-9 AM and 4-6 PM).
 TMCs are counted in 15-minute intervals.
-Bicycles, pedestrians and trucks are all counted separately from passenger vehicles as part of all TMCs. - Bicycles and pedestrians are counted on shared use paths using a passive infra-red signal detector. - d) Pedestrians are manually counted at high volume locations during peak hours.

-2. Data Collection Policies

-- a) PVPC performs traffic counts at specific locations as requested by MassDOT.
+Bicycles, pedestrians and trucks are all counted separately from passenger vehicles as part of all TMCs. - c) Bicycles and pedestrians are counted on shared use paths using a passive infra-red signal detector. - d) Pedestrians are manually counted at high volume locations during peak hours. - 2.
+Data Collection Policies - a) PVPC performs traffic counts at specific locations as requested by MassDOT.
 The location of these counts is updated annual by MassDOT.
 The counts are conducted throughout the counting season.
 PVPC conducts traffic counts for areas subject to seasonal traffic variation such as schools, colleges, and special events during the appropriate time period to obtain average traffic volumes. - b) PVPC selects its own traffic count locations to supplement data collection activities required as part of ongoing corridor studies, the regional congestion management system, the regional pavement management system, and the regional transportation model. - c) PVPC collects bicycle and pedestrian volume counts for shared use paths, pedestrian counts on urban sidewalks and bicycle volumes on dedicated bike lanes in consultation with the JTC Bicycle, Pedestrian, and Complete Streets subcommittee. - d) A member community may request traffic counts under PVPC's LTA program.
 Under PVPC's current policy, each community is eligible to receive up to two free traffic counts per calendar year.
-After this member communities are charged for each count based on PVPC's actual cost. - e) Private organizations are charged for traffic counts based on PVPC's flat hourly rate.
+After this member communities are charged for each count based on PVPC's actual cost. - e) Private organizations are charged for traffic counts based on PVPC's flat hourly rate. - 3.
+Equipment - a) 11 Apollyon traffic recorders Jamar Technologies, Inc. - b) 2 Cycles Plus traffic recorders (provides bicycle lane data) Jamar Technologies, Inc. - c) 4 DB-100, 1 DB-400, and 1 TDC Ultra turning movement counters Jamar Technologies, Inc. - d) 1 traffic recorder testing unit.
+All recorders are certified prior to the start of the counting season as required by MassDOT.